Laptop displaying online course material

 Upcoming Teacher Courses

 Browse our library of courses below to register.
-If a course isn’t currently open for registration, you may sign up to be notified when it will be offered next.
+If a course isn’t currently open for registration, you can sign up to be notified when new courses open.
 Registration for open courses closes when capacity is reached, or approximately 24 hours before the course opens.

 Stars & Exoplanets is an introductory astronomy course that explores how astronomers make measurements and models of these celestial objects.
 We will explore measurements of stellar brightness, distance, colour, temperature, velocity and mass.
 We will then examine how these measurements allow us to develop models to understand stellar evolution and exoplanet characteristics.